Biking from Long Branch to Spring Lake

 Greetings from Asbury Park

+One remant of the devastation of past years remains.
 The construction you see in the picture above is not construction at all.
 It was the decaying skeleton of a half finished building from about 15 years ago.
-There are several of these monstrosities in the town.
-They are the legacy of a bankrupt developer and a corrupt local government.
+There were several of these monstrosities in the town.
+They were the legacy of a bankrupt developer and a corrupt local government.
 Incredibly, the building you see actually lay across the main road.
 For years this giant junk pile stood as the very symbol of Asbury decay.
 However, with months of effort in the winter and spring of 2004, that remnant was increasingly dismantled.
 Nothing much happened in 2005, but in April 2006 the skeletal building was finally demolished with a giant explosion.

 The Steel Skeleton is finally demolished in April 2006

-Ride on the Asbury Park boardwalk any time
+The north end of the Asbury Park boardwalk

 Convention Hall lies across the boardwalk in Asbury Park

 I've been riding this route for decades and have seen the gradual and inevitable decay of Asbury Park.
-However, I am glad to say that in the last three years I've been seeing the first signs of rejuvenation here.
-There is a wide new boardwalk, and even a couple of small refreshment stands.
+However, I am glad to say that in recent years I've been seeing burgeoning signs of rejuvenation here.
+There is a wide new boardwalk, and now a number of restaurants and refreshment stands.
 Murals have been painted on a number of ocean-side structures and the Empress Motel -- a site of intense decay -- has been reconstructed.
 The town itself seems to be a giant construction site with lots of condos and high-rise apartment complexes taking shape.
-Still, I'd have to admit that there aren't many people in the boardwalk area here yet.
+As of the summer of 2013, Asbury Park is vibrant and busy, completely recovered from Hurricane Sandy.
+The boardwalk is filled with people and there are several fine restaurants back in business there.

 Speaking of rock, the famous "Stone Pony" still exists and has a full schedule of visiting bands.